 - Highly precise targeting and segmentation

-- Extremely contextual insights
+- Extremely contextual customer insights

 - Lightweight, flexible, and fast to implement